Cgadal/hyperbopy/Readme.md

-# shallowpy
+# hyperbopy

-The `shallowpy` module allows solving 1D non-conservative hyperbolic systems of equations of the form:
+The `hyperbopy` module allows solving 1D non-conservative hyperbolic systems of equations of the form:

 ```math